Computer science opportunities, from childhood to career

 For students aged 18+ we’re offering support through apprenticeships.
 If you’re interested in becoming a computer science apprentice, click on the link below to find out how Amazon is providing support through a variety of different apprenticeships.

 Amazon is working with The Royal Academy of Engineering to launch a new Amazon Future Engineer bursary scheme in the UK.
-Twelve awards worth up to £5,000 a year for up to four years will be made available to students progressing from A level or technical education courses to university for the 2021/22 academic year.
+Twelve awards worth up to £5,000 a year for up to four years will be made available to students progressing from A level or technical education courses to university.

 So many primary school-aged children express an interest in technology, but unfortunately we don’t get many opportunities to see it in action in the classroom.
 Giving children the opportunity to bring it to life in a creative and experiential way will only grow their interest.
 For some, it may be the first step on the journey towards an exciting computer sciences career.